makernexus/kiosk/README.md

 Setting Up the Kiosk to Start at Boot
 --------------------------------------

--Move the kiosk.service file to
+- Move the kiosk.service file to
     /lib/systemd/system/

--Set the service to run at bootup
+- Set the service to run at bootup

   sudo systemctl enable kiosk.service

 Now when we reboot we get a full screen web page displayed.